-As of February 2, 2019 and February 3, 2018, the Company had \$1.6 million and \$1.2 million, respectively, in valuation allowances against deferred tax assets in certain state and foreign jurisdictions due to historical losses.
+As of February 1, 2020 and February 2, 2019, the Company had \$1.0 million and \$1.6 million, respectively, in valuation allowances against deferred tax assets in certain state and foreign jurisdictions due to historical losses.

-As of February 2, 2019, the Company had state net operating loss carryovers of \$4.0 million and foreign net operating loss carryovers of \$7.7 million.
-The state net operating loss carryovers will begin to expire in 2022, and the foreign net operating loss carryovers have an indefinite carryforward.
+As of February 1, 2020, the Company had state net operating loss carryovers of \$6.5 million and foreign net operating loss carryovers of \$8.2 million.
+The state net operating loss carryovers will begin to expire in 2022, and the foreign net operating loss carryovers will begin to expire in 2023.
 Internal Revenue Code Section 382 and similar state rules place a limitation on the amount of taxable income which can be offset by net operating loss carryforwards after a change in ownership (generally greater than 50% change in ownership).
 The Company cannot give any assurances that it will not undergo an ownership change in the future resulting in further limitations on utilization of net operating losses.